Let’s chat about apartment lease-ups, shall we? A common question we get asked is, “When should we start marketing our new apartment building?”.

 12 months out

-Development has started, but you’ll want to keep a close eye on the ongoing timeline – especially since Lorne Bourdo of Oz Architecture: Colorado Architectural Design Firm, has confirmed that “Construction delays are definitely expected [and] it is more anticipated to be an elongated schedule because of the COVID requirements not allowing as many contractors on site.”
+Development has started, but you’ll want to keep a close eye on the ongoing timeline – especially since Lorne Bourdo of Oz Architecture: Colorado Architectural Design Firm, has confirmed that “Construction delays are definitely expected [and] it is more anticipated to be an elongated schedule because of the delays that can inevitably arise.”.

 As long as you maintain close communication with your contractors, you can adjust your marketing plan accordingly.
 Provided everything is on-schedule, you can start driving interest and begin to direct prospects into your marketing funnel.
 A website landing page and construction signage with logo and basic information should be in place.